 Insurance businesses have traditionally had limited direct customer interactions.
 They might have been limited to an occasional ad mailer or renewal notice, with a couple of emails dropped in.
 Today, this fails even the most basic customer experience.
 In today’s digital environment, insurance players must harness new CX standards to find ways to effectively meet consumer expectations – especially during the underwriting and claims process.

 Why Customer Experience in Insurance is Important

-McKinsey estimates that P & C and life insurance carriers derive about 30-40 % of business costs from the top 20-30 core end-to-end processes.
+McKinsey estimates that P & C and life insurance companies derive about 30-40 % of the business cost from the top 20-30 core end-to-end processes.
 Many of those core end-to-end processes live in the claims arena and are notoriously slow in digitizing, let alone accelerating.
-While digitizing claims processes provide basic savings, a Deloitte’s study on life insurance underwriting suggest that prospects are 20% more likely to purchase a life policy as the underwriting and application process gets closer to real time.
-The value of applying that process acceleration to claims processing is the biggest CX opportunity for insurance companies.
+While digitizing claims processes provides basic savings, a Deloitte study on life insurance underwriting suggests that prospects are 20% more likely to purchase a life insurance policy as the application and underwriting process gets closer to real-time.
+The value of applying that process automation and acceleration to claims processing is the biggest CX opportunity for insurance companies.

 So, what does the ideal CX claims processing look like?

 - Instant, integrated processes enable claimants to complete claims on the first try (first call resolution).
 Insurers use simplified mobile-friendly claim forms and allow customers to attach supporting evidence with selfie-style pictures of damages.
 The mobile approach means that claimants in natural disasters or on the road can complete claim submissions on the spot.
 These solutions can be completed from any phone, anywhere – without downloading a clumsy dedicated application.